ipfs/ipfs-desktop/README.md

 - [Components](#components)

 ## Install pre-compiled version

-`Soon™` you will be able to install it via dist.ipfs.io.
-In the meanwhile, you can head to the [latest release](https://github.com/ipfs-shipyard/ipfs-desktop/releases/latest) and download the binary for your OS.
+Head to the [latest release](https://github.com/ipfs-shipyard/ipfs-desktop/releases/latest) and download the binary for your OS.
 Just click and install!

+`Soon™` you will also be able to install it via dist.ipfs.io.

 ## Install from Source